 Sabal palmetto[14] is a popular landscape plant in the subtropical climates of the Gulf and south Atlantic states, mostly from southeast Virginia to coastal Texas.
 Sabal palm is used extensively around beach and resort areas along the lower East Coast because of its tolerance of salt spray and drought.
 Because of their relatively long establishment period and prevalence on southern ranchlands, few, if any are grown from seed in nurseries.
 Instead, established plants are dug in the wild with small rootballs since virtually all the severed roots die and must be replaced by new roots in the new location.
 Most leaves are removed at this time to reduce transpiration.
 Cabbage palms have excellent hurricane resistance, but are frequently overpruned.
 Sabal palms normally only do well in hot and humid summer climates.

 Most references rate the species as hardy to USDA hardiness zone 8a.
 A small number of specimens are cultivated beyond the typical regions sabal is known to be cultivated in, including parts of Tennessee, northern Virginia, and along the middle Atlantic coast from Maryland to coastal New Jersey and coastal Connecticut.
-A long term protected specimen (covered with frost cloth) grows in favorable microclimate (zone 7a/b) in Bridgeport CT since 2009.
+A long term specimen (covered with frost cloth in winter) grows in favorable microclimate (zone 7a/b) in Bridgeport CT since 2009.

 The cabbage palm is remarkably resistant to fire, floods, coastal conditions, cold, high winds, and drought.[15]
 Despite this, recent mortality has been caused by Texas phoenix palm decline, a phytoplasma currently found on the west coast of Florida.